Pierro55/Loop/Instructions/README.md

 ## Crucial information

 - Calibrate your Z-offset to get a good first layer (too close to the bed makes the prints adhere more which we don't want)
 - Choose the right material and brand.
-I've tested so far: ABS, PETG, CF-PETG, PLA.
-The quality from various vendors can differ, make sure to test new materials first (even if they are the same material type)
+Check the .
+The quality from various vendors can differ, make sure to test new materials first (even if they are the same material type).
+Join my document on different material types --> [Material Data](https://docs.google.com/spreadsheets/d/1ghuwrelvSEJ2hHmYuEMqaSpLGjrf1bYgRo76JcQ4j_E/edit?usp=sharing)
 - Calibrate the first layer temperature --> lower temperatures make the part stick less to the buildplate which we want
 - Use the textured PEI spring steel sheet from Prusa (depending on the batch number, you might get different results)
 - Make sure to wash your buildplate with dish soap every once in a while, and to not use any adhesives on the bed itself.